Nothing ruins a kiss from your dog quite like bad dog breath

 Tartar will make its way under the gum line and wreak havoc on the tissue and bone that support your dog’s teeth.
 If left untreated, that decay will result in tooth, tissue, and bone loss.
 With nothing left to protect your dog’s bloodstream, the bacteria found in your dog’s mouth will enter the bloodstream and thus travel all over the body.

 Pets with periodontal disease are more likely to develop heart disease as well as other forms of organ damage as the bacteria from the mouth constantly enters the bloodstream and adheres to the arteries surrounding the heart – which then circulate to organs throughout the body.

-Like I said, bad breath isn’t just gross - it is dangerous!
+As I said, bad breath isn’t just gross – it is dangerous!

 Does your dog suffer from Periodontal disease?
 If so, you’re not alone.
 Over 75% of dogs over the age of three have canine periodontitis.
 That is 3 out of every 4 dogs!

 Canine Periodontitis is the most common clinical condition occurring in dogs, yet it is entirely preventable.

 Moose and Koda just turned 2 and I have come to realize that the days of cute puppy breath are long gone.
 Granted, I am thankful to be past the puppy teething phase… but their adult teeth come a whole new set of challenges.
 Namely plaque and tartar.
 The best way to prevent Canine Periodontal disease is to combat plaque before it has the chance to harden into tartar.

 The damage caused by periodontal disease in dogs is irreversible, therefore, prevention is always better than treatment